 Using the validation set TP poses a few problems.
 All the words are lower case, meaning no effect from capitalization.
 There is no punctuation in the reviews, meaning no punctuation effects like ‘?’ and ‘!!’.
 Additionally, each review consists of multiple sentences without punctuation which makes it hard to split them up.
 This is a problem in sentences containing ‘men’ (but) because the sentiment modulation is only meant to be applied on sentence to sentence basis.
 We see a significant difference between the performance of SENTIDA and SentidaV2, but the difference is miniscule.

 The reviews in the TP2 validation set, however, have both the original punctuation and casing.
-This means that a wider range of the improvements implemented from SENTIDA to SentidaV2 can be tested, and, as expected, there is a positive difference in the accuracy of SentidaV2 on TP2 compared with TP.
-The difference in performance is especially prominent when compared to the performance of SENTIDA on TP2.
-There is a larger significant difference between the accuracy of SENTIDA and SentidaV2.
+This means that a wider range of the improvements implemented from SENTIDA to SentidaV2 can be tested, i.e. exclamation points and capital letters .
+Presumably this is why the difference in performance is especially prominent when compared to the performance of SENTIDA on TP2.